sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1900 - region.md

 Parameters
 ====

 **Note:** For the full list of parameters available for this method, see [Global parameters for methods](doc:method#global-parameters-for-methods).
-The following table only shows parameters most relevant to or specific to this method.
+The following table shows parameters most relevant to or specific to this method.

 | id                     | value                             | description                                                  |
 | ---------------------- | --------------------------------- | ------------------------------------------------------------ |